 Role of Society in inculcating values

 Society can also inculcate a lot of values in people.
-The elements of the society who have great influence in people include:
+The elements of society that have a great influence on people include:

 - Friends